Duality in the directed landscape and its applications to fractal geometry: Appendix

 We now show that in the above coupling, the Busemann functions $\cB^{n,\res}_\downarrow(\cdot,\0)$ converge to $\cB_\downarrow(\cdot,\0)$ locally uniformly almost surely.
 Given a compact set $A\subseteq \RR^2$, we first fix $K\in \NN$ such that the line $\{t=-K\}$ lies below $A$ and note that it suffices to prove that $\cB_\downarrow^{n,\res}(\cdot, (0,-K) )$ converges uniformly a.s.\ to $\cB_\downarrow(\cdot, (0,-K) )$ on $A$.
 We note that for $(x,s)\in A$,

 and we already know that $B^{n,-K}$ and $\cL^n$ both converge locally uniformly a.s.\ to their respective limits.
-The tightness argument from \cite[Theorem 15.5]{DV21} used to obtain \eqref{eq:5} in fact works (see \cite[Section 6.4.1]{RV21}) to conclude the a.s.\ uniform convergence of the above for $(x,s)\in A$ to
+Finally, as in \eqref{eq:5}, by using the convergence statement \cite[Theorem 6.5]{RV21}, we conclude the a.s.\ uniform convergence of \eqref{eq:11} for $(x,s)\in A$ to

 and this finishes the proof of the convergence of Busemann functions.